 Decking Prices and Estimating Decking Materials

 When calculating the approximate cost of a deck upgrade, estimate the number of deck boards, railings and other components needed and multiply by the cost of each component.
 Be sure to factor in an extra 10 percent to account for mistakes, waste or future repairs.
-You should also add in the cost of a permit and for having the materials delivered to the jobsite, or renting a truck if you plan to load and unload them yourself.
+You should also add the cost of fasteners and a permit, as well as the costs for having the materials delivered, or renting a truck.
 And if you decide to go with a professional installer, there are labor costs to consider.

 We’ve got some tools to help you estimate material costs.
 Keep in mind, these tools will provide estimates only to help you plan.